samsquire/assembly/README.md

 * the starbarrier multibarrier gets 30 million requests per second between thread pairs with lafency around 60
 * the LMAX Disruptor gets latency around 50-120 depending on topology

 To put this into perspective: this allows the number of parallel splits (or forks) to occur per second.
+Or work pickups.

 One important thing is that the more threads that can write, the more contention you will have if they all want to write at the same time.